 The Division of Berlin

-After World War II, Germany was divided into four occupation zones, controlled by the victorious Allied powers: the United States, the Soviet Union, Great Britain, and France.
-This division extended to the city of Berlin, which was located deep within the Soviet-controlled zone, but governed by all four powers.
+After World War II, Germany was divided into four occupation zones, controlled by the victorious Allied powers: The United States stood alongside the Soviet Union along with Great Britain and France to control Berlin after World War II.
+Across Germany each occupation zone followed the rules of its assigned power but Berlin was an exception as it fell within Soviet territory yet maintained rules from all four powers.

 The Fall of the Berlin Wall